 If you’re living with an alcoholic, you probably already know the toll that alcohol takes on relationships.
-Keep in mind that one of the signs of an alcohol use disorder is continuing to drink even when it causes problems in relationships.
+Keep in mind that one of the signs of an alcohol use disorder5 is continuing to drink even when it causes problems in relationships.
 If your spouse continues to drink, even though you express concern and have had arguments about their alcohol use, this is a pretty clear sign you’re living with an alcoholic.

 Alcoholism can cause close relationships to deteriorate because you may lose all trust in your partner.
 They may hide their alcohol abuse from you or lie about the amount of money they spend on alcohol or legal troubles they are facing.

-As noted above, alcoholism can also lead to codependency.
+As noted above, alcoholism can also lead to codependency1.
 Over time, if you’re living with an alcoholic, you may take on a caretaking role and neglect your own well-being.
 Trying to save the alcoholic from the consequences of their addiction can take a toll on the relationship.